Special Interests

 Dr. Hoh is board-certified by the American Board of Neurological Surgery (ABNS) with additional certification of Recognition of Focused Practice by the ABNS for CNS Endovascular Surgery.

 Dr. Hoh is a national leader in neurosurgery.
 He is past-President of the Congress of Neurological Surgeons, past-chair of the Joint American Association of Neurological Surgeons/Congress of Neurosurgical Surgeons Cerebrovascular Section, a member of the American Academy of Neurological Surgery, Society of Neurological Surgeons, American Association of Neurological Surgeons, Florida Neurosurgical Society, and a senior member of the Society for Neurointerventional Surgery.
+He is currently on the Board of Directors of the American Board of Neurological Surgery (ABNS).

 Dr. Hoh is an NIH-U01-funded principal investigator of the CAPTIVA (Comparison of Anticoagulation and anti-Platelet Therapies for Intracranial Vascular Atherostenosis) Trial, an NIH StrokeNet multicenter prospective double-blinded randomized trial for stroke prevention in patients with symptomatic intracranial atherosclerotic stenosis.

 Dr. Hoh is a leader in neurosurgical education.
 He is the past director of the UF residency program and the UF endovascular surgical neuroradiology fellowship program, both ACGME-accredited training programs.
-In these roles, he was responsible for the training of 21 neurosurgery residents and endovascular surgical neuroradiology fellows.

 Laboratory